Adventure Mountain hiking East Africa

 During mountain hiking you mostly sleep in 2-men tents and meal plan is full board.
 It is possible to have your single tent on request.

-starts with hiking or climbing Mount Kenya – see the routes here.
+hiking or climbing Mount Kenya – see the routes and dates here.
 And after spending one night in a hotel in Nairobi you reach Amboseli National Park for lunch.
 During the game drives you will encounter many elephant families with Kilimanjaro in the background.
 Various antelopes, zebras, buffalos, Maasai Giraffes and with luck lions and cheetahs are some of the wildlife sightings to enjoy.
 You will spend 2 nights at a lodge inside or just at the border of Amboseli National Park.

 The swamp in Amboseli is fed by water from Kilimanjaro flowing underground.
 A couple of years ago a lake started growing and has now been permanent for a good while.
 So you have the pleasure of seeing flamingos.
 The park covers around 390 km2.